-- buy a licence from the existing owners
+- Buy a licence from the existing/ new owners

 If you prefer to rely on the common law to protect your brand and reputation, you will soon become well acquainted with the tort of “passing off“.
 Although you may have saved money by not registering, reliance on this tort is unlikely to provide a satisfactory outcome for you.
 You will find that lawyers’ costs will be 10-20 times the costs of a similar case that relies on registered trade marks.